mikefarah/yq/pkg/yqlib/doc/operators/headers/Main.md

 yq [eval/eval-all] [expression] files..

-eval/e  - Apply the expression to each document in each yaml file in sequence
+eval/e  - (default) Apply the expression to each document in each yaml file in sequence

 eval-all/ea - Loads all yaml documents of all yaml files and runs expression once